- Study and intern in one of the top financial centers in Europe, and the commercial capital of Great Britain

 - Round trip transportation from the US to London

 - Weekend travel and daily expenses are extra personal expenses by the student, which will depend upon the wants and desires of each student, such as travel destinations, going out with friends, personal items, souvenirs, gifts, etc.

-- MU tuition for the two summer courses (6 hours) billed to your student account in the spring.
+- MU tuition for the 3 hour summer course billed to your student account in the spring.
 Resident students pay usual resident fees.
 Non-resident students will pay the usual non-resident fees

 - Passport, passport renewal or passport application fees